SherG/cool-iron/blog/seo-set-forget.md

 Conversely, inbound links that are from spurious websites may harm the ranking of your pages.
 Identifying whether you have such inbound links, and <a href="https://support.google.com/webmasters/answer/2648487?hl=en" target="blank">disavowing those links</a> is an advanced topic.
 Executing the disavowals may best handled by an SEO professional.

+Caution: <em>Never</em> buy links.
+This is <a href="https://support.google.com/webmasters/answer/9044175#unnatural-links-to-your-site" target="blank">against Google's guidelines</a> and your site will be penalized for it.

 ## Outbound links

 Take care when citing and linking to other websites.
 These can influence how Google assesses the quality of your pages.